 In memoir, Haley alleges disloyalty among some on Trump team

-President Donald Trump's former UN ambassador, Nikki Haley, alleges in her upcoming memoir that two top administration officials tried to enlist her in opposing some of Trump's policies.
-Haley writes that then-Secretary of State Rex Tillerson and then-White House chief of staff John Kelly were following a "dangerous path."
-In her book, "With All Due Respect," Haley describes a meeting with Tillerson and Kelly, both of whom had differed with Trump on pulling out of the Paris climate accords and other decisions.
+President Donald Trump's former UN ambassador, Nikki Haley, alleges in her upcoming memoir that two administration officials who were ultimately pushed out by Trump once tried to get her to join them in opposing some of his policies.
+In "With All Due Respect," Haley said then-Secretary of State Rex Tillerson and then-White House chief of staff John Kelly told her that they were trying to "save the country."

-Haley writes that Tillerson and Kelly believed they were trying to "save the country," but she remembers thinking they were only trying to impose their own beliefs.
-"I was shocked," she writes.
+Haley writes that she was "shocked" by the request, made during a closed-door meeting, and though they were only trying to put their own imprint on his policies.
+"Kelly and Tillerson confided in me that when they resisted the president, they weren't being insubordinate, they were trying to save the country," Haley wrote.

+"It was their decisions, not the president's, that were in the best interests of America, they said.
+The president didn't know what he was doing. ...
+Tillerson went on to tell me the reason he resisted the president's decisions was that, if he didn't, people would die."
+The former South Carolina governor said the meeting lasted more than an hour and that they never raised the issue to her again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)